-Preliminary design drawings and specifications developed by SDS.

-A Time Chainage Programme has been created by SDS, which provides greater certainty regarding the viability of the work and the robustness of the programme, and which informs the estimating process.
+- Preliminary design drawings and specifications developed by SDS (July 2006). - Adjustments for design development and known changes resulting from the discussions with CEC Planners, refer 1.2 above. - A Time Chainage Programme has been created by SDS, which provides greater certainty regarding the viability of the work and the robustness of the programme, and which informs the estimating process.